 Natural Treatment for PMS

-Premenstrual syndrome, or PMS, is a group of symptoms that occur in women, usually between ovulation and the start of a period.
+Premenstrual syndrome, is a group of symptoms that occur in women, usually between ovulation and the start of a period.
 Each year, more than 3 million women experience PMS, and while it is not usually dangerous, it can be difficult to manage.
 While the exact cause of PMS is not fully understood, the condition has been linked with changes in hormones during the menstrual cycle.
 For many women, making certain lifestyle changes and introducing other natural treatments can be extremely helpful in reducing or even eliminating the uncomfortable and painful symptoms that accompany PMS.

 PMS has a variety of signs and symptoms that tend to recur in a predictable pattern.
 Many women experience both physical and emotional changes that can range from mild to severe in intensity.
 Emotional and behavioral signs and symptoms may include depressed mood, anxiety or tension, crying spells, trouble falling asleep, mood swings, social withdrawal, appetite changes, poor concentration, and change in libido.

 Physical signs and symptoms that may occur include headache, joint or muscle pain, breast tenderness, weight gain from fluid retention, fatigue, constipation, alcohol intolerance, acne flare-ups, and abdominal bloating.
 In some instances, symptoms can be so severe that it affects their daily life.